dimanu-py/how-to-design-relational-databases/Exercises.md

 Room owners can create roles and assign them to other users.
 For each role, we want to store the name and a description.

 Finally, we want to store the date, including hour and minute, of each message sent in each room, as well as the user who sent it.

+# 4. Insurance Company

+Our company needs to store data about its clients and the insurance policies they have acquired.
+For each client, we want to know their identity document number and full name.

+The insurance policies can cover repair expenses in case of damages to properties (houses, apartments, etc.) or vehicles.
+In the case of properties, we are interested in storing the total square meters of the property as well as its address, while for vehicles we want to store their purchase price and license plate number.
+This information will be used to calculate the annual cost of the insurance that the client will need to pay.

+The client will be able to choose the percentage of the total repair expenses that the insurance will cover when contracting it, for example, 40%.
+This data will also be necessary to calculate the annual price.